1. Contact the Admissions Office to set up a campus tour.

 · Application Form: An application may be picked up from the Admissions office or dowloaded from the link below.

 · Academic History: A copy of the student’s unofficial transcript and report cards from the current and previous two years must be submitted before the entrance test.
 Standardized testing results for students in 6th-12th grade are also requested.
 If a student has a current IEP or academic evaluation, a copy of those reports should be included in the student's file.

 · In order for a student's file to be complete, we will also need a copy of the student's birth certificate, up-to-date immunization record, and proof of health insurance.

-If you have any questions, contact Jennifer Newton, Director of Admissions.
+If you have any questions, contact Jill Hannan, Director of Admissions.

 · K-2 applicants must be 2 years old by September 1st of the year they are applying.